-Income Related Bursary (also known as progression bursary)
+Income Related Bursaries, also known as progression bursary - what are they?

 Swansea University has a strong track record of widening access, ensuring that as many talented people as possible have the opportunity to participate in higher education regardless of their geographic, social and economic background.
 We believe that family income should not be a barrier to education, and we have introduced significant additional financial support for students from lower income backgrounds.